Hannah-Sten/TeXiFy-IDEA/Writerside/topics/PDF-viewers.md

 ## Other pdf viewers

-If none of the known PDF viewers are detected, TeXiFy will try to open the system default pdf viewer.

 If you have a different pdf viewer not in the list, you can still let TeXiFy automatically open it after compilation, see [Run configuration settings](Run-configuration-settings.md#custom-pdf-viewer).